two sugar bugs

 how do you serve focaccia bread?

-Focaccia can be served warm or at room temperature.
+You can serve focaccia warm or at room temperature.
 It’s great for breakfast, served with soup or salad for lunch or made into a sandwich.

 what is the difference between focaccia and ciabatta?